uptech/engineering/content/blog/journey-to-small-pull-requests/index.md

 So we decided to dig into this and see if we could get to the core of it and possibly come up with a solution.

 The first thing was just understanding all the of the issues we were running into and coming to the conclusion that they are all a side effect of **big** pull requests.

-What we are calling **big** pull requests are pull requests that have a changeset nearing a hundred lines of change or more.
-Number of changes in a pull request isn't a perfect metric.
-But it is a good enough metric to make you think about a pull request and determine if it is too large or not. **Big** pull requests
+**Big** pull requests

 * effectively **eliminate the value of peer review** as the changesets are just too overwhelming for people to focus on.
 * silo changes from the team **delaying feedback**